 India Holidays 2019/20

-Snow-capped Himalayan mountains stand erect and paradoxically to the golden heat of central India.
+Snow-capped Himalayan mountains stand majestically and paradoxically to the golden heat of central India.
 The great expanse of India and its mixing pot of cultures, religions and traditions means that no two places are the same.
-Discover jaw-dropping architecture, a rich and diverse wildlife and awe-inspiring temples.
+Discover jaw-dropping architecture, rich and diverse wildlife and awe-inspiring temples.
 When people think of India they conjure up images of colourful religions and festivals, a blend of economic growth mixed with poverty, and deserts dotted with historic forts and royal palaces.

 There is also incredible wildlife such as the Asian elephant and Bengal tiger, found in numerous national parks and wildlife sanctuaries.
 That most famous memorial to love, of course, is the Taj Mahal.
 But the most enduring image that you will take away with you is of the people.
 In its population of more than 1.3 billion there are over 400 different tribal communities, speaking more than 750 different dialects.
 From the Tamils of the south to the Tibetan people of Ladakh, this mix has come about over thousands of years of invasion, migration and trade.
 The majority of Indians are Hindus but there are also many other religious denominations such as Islam, Christianity, Sikhism, Buddhism, Jainism and Judaism.